Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Applications

 \subsection{Multitype interaction kernels}

 We consider further the joint inference of a generalized model with multiple types of agents distinguished by their interaction kernels.
-Specifically, consider a system with $Q$ types of interaction kernels, and denote by $\kappa(i)$ the type of kernel for the agent $i$:
+Specifically, consider the system \eqref{eq:ips_K_type} with $Q$ types of interaction kernels, where $\kappa(i)$ denotes the type of kernel for the agent $i\in[N]$, and $\IK_q$ is the interaction kernel for agents of type $q$.
+Given a hypothesis space $\mH = \text{span}\{\psi_k\}_{k = 1}^p $ that includes these kernels, there a exists coefficients matrix $\bc \in \R^{p \times N}$ such that